johnymontana/knowledge-graph-datasets/openstreetmap/README.md

-# OpenStreetMap to Dgraph Knowledge Graph Project
+# OpenStreetMap to Neo4j Knowledge Graph Project

-This project provides a complete solution for importing OpenStreetMap (OSM) data into Dgraph, creating a rich knowledge graph of geographic and amenity information that can be queried and analyzed spatially.
+This project provides a complete solution for importing OpenStreetMap (OSM) data into Neo4j, creating a rich knowledge graph of geographic and amenity information that can be queried and analyzed spatially.

 ## 🎯 Project Goals

-- **Geospatial Data Integration**: Import comprehensive OSM data into Dgraph using OSMnx
+- **Geospatial Data Integration**: Import comprehensive OSM data into Neo4j using OSMnx
 - **Knowledge Graph**: Create meaningful relationships between geographic features and amenities
 - **Spatial Query Capability**: Enable complex spatial and attribute-based queries
 - **Road Network Analysis**: Import complete road networks with intersections for routing